 One of the things that you have to understand is that regular dog teeth cleaning must indeed be done by your veterinarian.
 However, you can also do a lot in your own home to make sure that your dog’s dental health is being properly cared for.
 It might surprise you to know that one of those things involves brushing your dog’s teeth on a regular basis.
 Is it really necessary?
 The truth is, it is of paramount importance that you brush your dog’s teeth on a regular basis if you want to maintain good dental health.
 Granted, there are some other methods that can be used to help increase the chances that she will have good dental health, but nothing is quite as effective as avoiding plaque and tartar by brushing routinely.
 If you’ve never done it before, it’s really not as bad as it sounds.
-There is toothpaste made just for dogs and even special toothbrushes that you can use which make the entire process easier.
+There are specially-designed dog toothpastes and toothbrushes that you can use which make the entire process easier.
 The toothpaste itself can be purchased in various flavors ranging from chicken to liver.
 This makes it much more likely that your dog won’t have a huge problem with you brushing her teeth.
 You can either use a specially designed toothbrush just for her or you can buy a toothbrush that actually slips onto your finger.
 When you “brush” her teeth, it’s more like massaging her gums.
 Most dogs actually get used to this quite quickly.
 If your dog isn’t terribly fond of the process, it might take a few attempts to help her understand that nothing bad is going to happen to her when it’s time to brush her teeth.
 With a little effort, it shouldn’t be a problem.
 You’ll probably be happy to know that you don’t have to brush your dog’s teeth on a daily basis, either.
 Two or three times a week will more than suffice.

 Does Your Dog’s Dental Health Decline as She Get Older?